Counting flags in triangle-free digraphs: Structure of triangle-free digraphs

-We first make several observations which will later allow us to restrict our attention only to special classes of digraphs. \begin{obs} Let $D$ be a triangle-free digraph with $\delta^+(D)\ge k$.
-Then there exists a triangle-free digraph $D'$ on the same vertex set with outdegree of every vertex equal to $k$. \end{obs} Indeed, to obtain the digraph $D'$ it suffices to remove for every vertex $v$ arbitrary $\deg^+(v)-k$ edges leaving $v$.
+We start with several observations which will later allow us to restrict our attention only to special classes of digraphs. \begin{obs} Let $D$ be a triangle-free digraph with $\delta^+(D)\ge k$.
+Then there exists a triangle-free digraph $D'$ on the same vertex set with outdegree of every vertex equal to $k$. \end{obs} Indeed, to obtain the digraph $D'$ it suffices to remove an arbitrary set of $\deg^+(v)-k$ edges leaving $v$ for every vertex $v$.

-Suppose that $D$ is an $n$-vertex digraph.
-We replace every vertex $v\in V(D)$ by a copy $D_v$ of the digraph $D$ and every directed edge by $uv$ of the original digraph $D$ by a complete directed bipartite graph from $D_u$ to $D_v$.
-This construction yields a digraph $D^{(2)}$ on $n^2$ vertices.
-It is easy to check that $\delta^+(D^{(2)})= \delta^+(D)n$.
-Moreover if $D$ is triangle-free, then so is $D^{(2)}$.
+We next show that a possible counterexample to Conjecture~\ref{conj:CH} would yield counterexamples of arbitrary large order.
+Suppose that $D$ is an $n$-vertex triangle-free digraph.
+Replace each vertex $v\in V(D)$ by a copy $D_v$ of the digraph $D$ and every directed edge $uv$ of the original digraph $D$ by a complete directed bipartite graph from $D_u$ to $D_v$.
+This construction yields a digraph $D'$ of order $n^2$.
+Observe that $\delta^+(D')= \delta^+(D)(n+1)$ and that if $D$ is triangle-free, then so is $D'$.
+We arrive at the following observation by iterating the construction.

-Using this procedure repeatedly we get the following. \begin{obs} Suppose that there exists a triangle-free $n$-vertex digraph $D$ with minimum outdegree at least $cn$.
-Then for any $m_0$ there exists a triangle-free digraph $D'$ of order $m>m_0$ with minimum outdegree at least $cm$.
+\begin{obs} Suppose that there exists a triangle-free $n$-vertex digraph $D$ with minimum outdegree at least $cn$.
+Then for very $m_0$ there exists a triangle-free digraph $D'$ of order $m>m_0$ with minimum outdegree at least $cm$.
+Moreover, if $D$ is outregular, then so is $D'$. \end{obs}